Homebuyer Down Payment Assistance Program

 - The unit must be located within Gloucester County.

 Assistance through this program provides zero percent (0%) deferred payment loans up to $10,000 that will be applied first to closing costs and the balance to down-payment assistance.
-A mortgage will be placed on the acquired property.
+A mortgage and Deed Restriction will be placed on the acquired property.
 The present restriction on affordability is as follows:

 5 year affordability period requiring full payment of the County funds should the household sell, transfer, refinance, obtain a reverse mortgage or utilize any vehicle to obtain cash against the equity of the property within the first 5 years.
 There is an extended period of affordability where 1/5 of the affordability subsidy will be forgiven for the next 4 year period.
 The County will require 1/5 repayment should the owner transfer, sell, refinance obtain a reverse mortgage or utilize any vehicle to obtain cash against the equity of the property.